Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 **Early Morning.** The early morning is still cool and comfortable from the night before, and is a great time to take a rest.

 Some prefer to wake up in the early morning, taking rests at the same \~12.5 hour intervals.
-It doesn't matter since the day is so long, and you have to sleep during daytime and stay awake during nighttime, anyway.
+This is in order to sleep during the midnight and midday periods, avoiding extreme temperature.

 ### Terrus
 **The fifth planet from Ausaria.** It consists of vast continents, large bodies of water, plants, and an atmosphere composition that's perfect for terrestrial life.
 It is home for countless civilizations that live in forests, jungles, deserts, and other biomes, and most adventures take place there.
 Terrus completes an orbit around Ausaria approximately every 950 days.
 One day on Terrus is approximately 24 hours.